taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [raycast-openai-translator](https://github.com/openai-translator/raycast-openai-translator) - 基于 ChatGPT API 的 Raycast 翻译插件 - Raycast extension for translation based on ChatGPT API.
  * [AI-Prompt-Genius](https://github.com/ai-prompt-genius/ai-prompt-genius) - Curate a custom library of AI Prompts
  * [supermemory](https://github.com/dhravya/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.
+ * [OpenCharacters](https://github.com/josephrocca/opencharacters) - Simple little web interface for creating characters and chatting with them.
+It's basically a single HTML file - no server.
+Share characters using a link (character data is stored within the URL itself).
+All chat data is stored in your browser using Indexed

 ## CLIs